msp5382/your-course-ville/README.md

 # your course ville

-Rebuild myCourseVille in svelte for fun.
+Rebuild myCourseVille in Svelte for fun.

+This web is only a mockup, i will add details and more functions later.